Raju503/mobile-schematic-/README.md

 # mobile-schematic-
-support ai mobile schematic android all models for mobile mechanic its very good idea for mobile developer should make this
+support ai mobile schematic android all models for mobile mechanic its very good idea for mobile developer should make this/github/aisupport/devlober/